 There is debate about whether violent or non-violent resistance is more effective when faced with oppression.
 There have been conflicts and resistance movements over time that show the effectiveness of fighting back without violence.
 There were two points of view in the Civil Rights Movement as well as in uprisings in many countries.
 Listen to hear why those fighting in the civil war in Syria finds it necessary to use arms to fight oppression.

 In 1969, Lynn Girton fell in love with a woman for the first time ever, not even understanding what homosexuality was.
 Her adopted daughter Molly is also gay, and despite this commonality has had a very different experience of life.
-Listen to hear mother and daughter discuss their different experiences of gender, identity, and sexuality.
+Listen to hear mother and daughter discuss their different experiences of gender and sexual identity.

 Find stories at the right level of complexity for your students, so that they will be challenged without being frustrated.
 The measures are categorized into low, medium, or high in order to aid teachers in story selection when they do not know students’ Lexile listening levels.